 The apostle Peter also bears testimony to the same truth.
+He says:-

-"We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn and the day-star arise in your hearts."
-2 Peter 1:19.
+"We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day-star arise in your hearts."
+2 Peter 1: 19.

 The dark place here spoken of is the future.
-The past is lighted up by history, the present is brought to our knowledge by press and telegraph; but the future no human art or wisdom can penetrate.
-Prophecy throws its gleam into those dark regions, yet unexplored, and marks out the path of human history centuries and ages before it has echoed to the footsteps of mankind.
-When at last we pass along the pathway, we may, if we will, recognize the waymarks set up here and there, every one of which is a monument to the wisdom and knowledge of God, and the faithfulness of his word.
+The past is lighted up by history; the present is brought to our knowledge by press and telegraph; but the future no human art or wisdom can penetrate.
+Prophecy throws its gleam into those dark regions, yet unexplored, and marks out the path of history centuries in advance.
+As we pass along the pathway of the past, we may, if we will, with the Bible in our hands, recognise the heavenly waymarks set up here and there. everyone of which is a monument to the wisdom and knowledge of God and the faithfulness of His word.
 Those who have no eyes to discern these things, no ears to hear, nor hearts to understand their significance, will pass on, and the final event will come upon them unawares.
 Not so with those who take heed to the things God has spoken.
+"The secret of the Lord is with them that fear Him."
+Ps.
+25:14.

 We would not detract an iota from the force of the verse under consideration.
-It means all it says.
+It means just what it says.
 No man knows the definite time of Christ's coming.
 The day and hour, and even the year of the second advent are purposely hidden.
-Some of the prophetic periods reach to the time of the end, while others extend still farther down, very near to the end itself; yet none of them reach to the coming of the Son of man.
+Some of the prophetic periods reach to the time of the end (1798; Dan.
+11:33-35), while others extend still further down as late as 18{44} (Dan. $8:1_4$); but none of them reach to the coming of the Son of man.
 The prophecies clearly point to the period of the second advent, but do not give the definite time of that event.